-Over 17 years ago, ethnic conflicts were still tearing apart a region of Europe that was formally the country of Yugoslavia.
+Travel to Serbia might still raise a contentious debate.
+Over 18 years ago, ethnic conflicts were still tearing apart a region of Europe that was formally the country of Yugoslavia.
 An ethnic divide amongst six republics fighting for independence and control raged for 10 years from 1991, leaving a chunk of the continent – a country of South Slavic nations established in the aftermath of World War I – dissolved and economically damaged.

 Much of it still remains misunderstood to potential travellers in the wake of relative peace.